 Location Operation Variable

 DISTC st,addr,INT

-st Control.s tatus:
+st Control status:

-011

-ONActivates program terminal control.OFFDeactivates program terminal control.
+ON OFF Activates program terminal control.
+Deactivates program terminal control.

-- addr Specifies an interrupt address which the system uses to inform the program that a terminal operator attempted to interrupt or terminate the program.
+add r Specifies an interrupt address which the system uses to inform the program that a terminal operator attempted to interrupt or terminate the program.
 This parameter is valid only if st=ON.
-If addr is not specified, the program is not notified of attempted terminal control. - INT If INT is specified when terminal control is attempted, the system copies the program operating registers (exchange package)^{†††} to the 20g-word area starting at addr.
+If addr is not specified, the program is not notified of attempted terminal control.

+If INT is specified when terminal control is attempted, the system copies the program operating registers (exchange package)^{†††} to the 20g-word area starting at addr.
 The program address is changed to addr+20g (that is, execution continues at addr+20g).
 If INT is not specified, the contents of addr are determined by the type of user break attempted: if user break 1, the contents of addr are set to 1.
 If user break 2, the contents of addr are set to 2.
 The program can check the location periodically to determine if the terminal operator has attempted to interrupt or terminate the program.

 [†] This macro will be deleted in a future version of NOS.
-Extended reprieve processing (refer to the REPRIEVE macro in section 10) should be used instead of DISTC.
+Extended reprieve processing (refer to the REPRIEVE macro in section 10) should be used instead of DISTC. †† This macro is not available in SYSTEXT.
+The user program must specify systems text the system request, XJR, allows the user program to restore the operating registers and resume normal processing after the interrupt processing has been completed.

-^{††}This macro is not available in SYSTEXT.
-The user program must specify systems text PSSTEXT or call common deck COMOMAC (refer to appendix F).
+PSSTEXT or call common deck COMOMAC (refer to appendix F).